HanSolo/tilesfx/README.md

 Donations are welcome at [Paypal](https://paypal.me/hans0l0)

+## Getting started
+Please take a look at the [gettingstarted](https://github.com/HanSolo/gettingstarted) project to learn how to get started with tilesfx related to imports, required modules etc.

 ## Intro
 The Tile is a simple JavaFX Control that comes with different skins.
 To get an idea on how to use the skins with their parameters you could